balashev/spectro/docs/tutorial.rst

 >>> show <name of the element, e.g.: HI, SiII, CIV>

-Addtionally do not forget to set appropriate redshift in the redshift panel, or drag the line label with holding ``SHIFT``.
+Addtionally, don't forget to set appropriate redshift in the redshift panel, or drag the line label while holding ``SHIFT``.

 .. _constructing-continuum:
 Constructing continuum